 The use of technology is unavoidable in today’s world.
-We must educate ourselves on the inherent risks and exposures, take steps and seek advice on how best to protect ourselves from loss of information and how to protect ourselves from the financial impact of a cyber event.
+We must educate ourselves on the inherent risks and exposures, take steps and seek advice on how to help prevent the loss of information and how to help protect ourselves from the financial impact of a cyber event.

 Cyber insurance has continued to evolve as legislation is broadened and cyber events have become more far reaching and numerous.
 Data and personal information carries far reaching ramifications especially for business owners tasked with protecting their customer’s information.